• Home

 • Speech judges are committed for all rounds of the day they are assigned to judge.

-• Judges who fail to check in to their rounds online when assigned may have their team fined penalties per round.
+• School judges who fail to check in to their rounds online when assigned may have their team fined the aforementioned penalties per round.

 Divisions